tannergolden/Gaming-Configurations/README.md

 - [Xbox](https://account.xbox.com/en-US/Profile?GamerTag=Plexol)

 ### Contact Me
 Need to ask some questions not listed on the `FAQ` section?
 Either join my **Discord** server or send me an **Email**.
 My Discord server is my main VoIP application I use to text and voice call.
 Although the Email option is still a great way to get in contact with me.
-I check my Email whenever possible.

 - [Discord](https://discord.gg/X7j64WJ)
 - [Email](mailto:Plexol.TG@Gmail.com)